Damigah/Web-App-DevOps-Project/README.md

 ## CI/CD Pipelines with Azure DevOps

-CI/CD Pipelines with Azure DevOps is the process of setting up Continuous Integration (CI) and Continuous Deployment (CD) workflows using Azure DevOps services.
+CI/CD Pipelines with Azure DevOps is the process of setting up **Continuous Integration (CI)** and **Continuous Delivery/Deployment (CD)** workflows using Azure DevOps services.
 CI/CD is a software development process to improve the development process by automating the building, testing, and deployment of applications.

+**Continuous Integration (CI)** where developers **integrate** code changes into a shared repository.
+Each integration is checked by an automated build (including tests) to detect integration errors as early as possible.

+**Continuous Delivery (CD)** is a software engineering approach in which code changes are **automatically** built, tested, and prepared for production release.

 ### **Source Repository Configuration**